 Goals and Objectives are the new way of checking in.
 In this exercise, you simply specify goals and objectives as an outcome of your 1-1s and performance review conversations.

 If necessary, an objective will be opened with ongoing check-ins on progress and OKRs.
 Goals and Objectives help managers to focus on what is important for the job role, as well as each individual’s personal development plan.
 Plus, eloomi gives the manager an easy access to give feedback and an opportunity to focus on continuous development.

 This easy way to drive performance management is extremely effective.
 Great for activity-focused organisations that prefer to measure developments.

 Checklists are the out-of-the-box solution for companies that want a very easy follow up process.
 Make company specific task lists, with check marks if they are agreed upon.
 This is a good tool for retail companies or production companies, where the value of applying performance management lies more in the achievement of requirements than on a continuous development plan.

 The Winning Performance Management Model

 Nothing good can come from forcing a specific performance management solution onto your organisation, as it will have little effect.
 The winning performance management model is thus to look at your own organisation, and choose the performance management models best suited.
-Perhaps Sales Managers need management through Goals and Coaching as they are high action driven, while other departments are motivated by dialogue with Custom Coaching being a better choice.
+Perhaps Sales Managers need management through Checklists as they are highly action driven, while other departments are motivated by dialogue with Goals and Objectives being a better choice.
 It’s a question of finding the right balance giving you the absolute best outcome in your organisation.